ethicalhackerNL/CVEs/Budget Management/SQLi.md

 + *CVE:* Requested CVE

 ## Description:
-Budget Managemen is vulnerable to a unauthenticated SQL injection vulnerability.
+Budget Management is vulnerable to a unauthenticated SQL injection vulnerability.
 Exploiting this issue could allow an attacker to compromise the application, access or modify data, or exploit the latest vulnerabilities in the underlying database.

 ## Proof of Concept: